Elizabeth Van Lew: Postwar life

 When Richmond fell to U.S. forces in April 1865, Van Lew was the first person to raise the United States flag in the city.

 On Grant's first visit to Richmond after the war, he had tea with Van Lew, and later appointed her postmaster of Richmond.
-Van Lew modernized the city's postal system and employed several African-Americans, with the same pay and benefits as white employees, until new President Rutherford B. Hayes had her replaced in 1877.
+Van Lew modernized the city's postal system and employed several African Americans, with the same pay and benefits as white employees, until new President Rutherford B. Hayes had her replaced in 1877.
 She was allowed to return as a postal clerk in Richmond, where she served from 1883 to 1887.

 After Reconstruction, Van Lew became increasingly ostracized in Richmond.
 "No one will walk with us on the street," she wrote, "no one will go with us anywhere; and it grows worse and worse as the years roll on."
 Having spent her family's fortune on intelligence activities during the war, she tried in vain to be reimbursed by the federal government.
 When attempts to secure a government pension also failed, she received support from the family and friends of Union Col. Paul Joseph Revere, whom she had helped while he was held prisoner during the Civil War.
 These Bostonians gladly collected money for the woman who helped so many Union soldiers during the war.
 However, neighborhood children, including future novelist Ellen Glasgow, were told to consider her a witch.
 Even into the twentieth century, many white Southerners regarded Van Lew as a traitor.
-However, among Richmonders of color and white Unionists, at least, Van Lew was an honored figure.
+However, among Richmonders of color and white Unionists, Van Lew was an honored figure.